Capabilities & Differentiators

 Configurable deadband thresholds filter insignificant changes at the source.
 Reduces data volume by 90%+ while preserving all meaningful state transitions.

-Protocol-specific metadata (OPC UA timestamps, BACnet device_id, MQTT topic) is preserved and normalized into a consistent schema with tag_id, timestamp, value, and quality.
+Protocol-specific metadata (OPC UA/DA timestamps, BACnet device_id, MQTT topic) is preserved and normalized into a consistent schema with tag_id, timestamp, value, and quality.

 Compute rolling averages, rate-of-change, and composite metrics at the edge.
 Reduce downstream processing load by delivering pre-computed values.